 Approach and Methodology:

-ii The existing/ ongoing e-Governance initiatives would be revamped to align them with the principles of Digital India.
-Scope enhancement, Process Reengineering, use of integrated & interoperable systems and deployment of emerging technologies like Cloud & mobile would be undertaken to enhance delivery of Government services to citizens.
+2. The existing/ ongoing e-Governance initiatives would be revamped to align them with the principles of Digital India.
+Scope enhancement, Process Reengineering, use of integrated & interoperable systems and deployment of emerging technologies like Cloud & mobile would be undertaken to enhance the delivery of Government services to citizens.

-iii States would be given flexibility to identify for inclusion additional state-specific projects, which are relevant to their socio-economic needs.
+3. States would be given the flexibility to identify for the inclusion of additional state-specific projects, which are relevant to their socio-economic needs.

-iv e-Governance would be promoted through a centralised initiative to the extent necessary, to ensure citizen centric service orientation.
+4. e-Governance would be promoted through a centralized initiative to the extent necessary, to ensure citizen-centric service orientation.

-x DeitY would create necessary senior positions within the department for managing the programme.
+10. DeitY would create necessary senior positions within the department for managing the program.

-xi Central Ministries / Departments and State Governments would have the overall responsibility for implementation of various Mission Mode and other projects under this Programme.
-Considering the need for overall aggregation and integration at the national level, it is considered appropriate to implement Digital India as a programme with well defined roles and responsibilities of each agency involved.
+11. Central Ministries / Departments and State Governments would have the overall responsibility for the implementation of various Mission Mode and other projects under this Programme.
+Considering the need for overall aggregation and integration at the national level, it is considered appropriate to implement Digital India as a programme with well-defined roles and responsibilities of each agency involved.